sparkslabs/camination/README.md

 # Stop Motion, Timelapse and Animation using Web Cams
+# Version: 0.1.1

 This software was originally created for use with Scouts - that is children aged 10 1/2 - 14.
 Worked really well for them.
 Should work well for younger children too.

+    Note: this software has been used in my environment well.
+It works well for me.
+I am packaging this to make it nicer, and if you have any wish list items please create an issue.
+They'll be categorised into a todo.txt file and closed - unless you implement them :-)

+    pull requests very welcome

 ## Features